pass-culture/pass-culture-app-native/doc/installation/iOS.md

    bundle exec fastlane ios download_certificates --env testing
    ```

-   4. When required (multiple times), use the git ssh URL of the private certificates repository (available on 1password in the "Tech" vault): `pass-culture-app-native-certificates`.
+   4. When required (multiple times), use the git ssh URL of the [private certificates repository](https://github.com/pass-culture/pass-culture-app-native-certificates)
-   5. Get the `match repo passphrase` on 1password in the "Tech" vault.
+   5. Get the `match repo passphrase` on Keeper in the "Tech" vault.
+   6. It might ask your session password twice to continue.

 ### 🚀 Run the app with yarn